+223.01 Approval of State regulations.
 223.02 Application and permit fees.

-CROSS REFERENCES

 Ohio Health Department rules - see OAC Ch.
-3701-28

-Laboratory service fees - see HLTH.
+3701-28 Laboratory service fees - see HLTH.
 205.04

-Chapter 3701-28 of the Ohio Administrative Code is hereby approved by the Board of Health as the minimum compliance standard for enforcement by the Health Department in the City.
+Chapter 3701-28 of the Ohio Administrative Code is hereby approved by the Board of health as the minimum compliance standard for enforcement by the Health Department in the City.